 Take home our rarest adoption species:

-Slightly larger than a domestic cat, the endangered red panda shares many characteristics with the giant panda, including its name, but it isn’t related.
+Slightly larger than a domestic cat, the endangered red panda shares many characteristics with the giant panda, including its name, but it isn’t actually related.
 Poaching, along with a loss of nesting trees and bamboo, have led red panda populations to decline by 50 per cent in less than two decades.
 Adopting a red panda means helping control deforestation and the illegal wildlife trade, as well as supporting other conservation projects.